Sturgill Simpson: 2018–2020: Sound & Fury and Cuttin' Grass

-2021–present: The Ballad of Dood and Juanita
+2021–2024: The Ballad of Dood and Juanita

 Simpson released the concept album The Ballad of Dood and Juanita on August 20, 2021.
 He described the album as "traditional country, bluegrass and mountain music, including gospel and a cappella."
 It was written and recorded in less than one week, alongside the same musicians Simpson worked with for the Cuttin' Grass series.

 In an interview with Rolling Stone released upon the album's debut, Simpson stated that The Ballad of Dood and Juanita would be the last record he wished to release under his own name, claiming "this is the last Sturgill record."
 The Ballad of Dood and Juanita concluded a five-album "arc" he had envisioned and previously committed to, consisting of his five main albums and minus the Cuttin' Grass series.
 However, Simpson also expressed a desire to form a proper band with several musicians he respects, believing that it would be more "democratic" in terms of creativity.
 In September 2021, Simpson cancelled his remaining tour dates for the rest of the year after suffering a vocal cord hemorrhage.

+2024-present: Johnny Blue Skies and Passage du Desir

+Simpson announced a new album and tour in 2024, both to be credited to "Johnny Blue Skies".
+The moniker had been used in Simpson's work several times before, including as the name of a production company for the Sound & Fury film and as an easter egg in the artwork to A Sailor's Guide to Earth.
+The album, Passage du Desir, was released on July 12, 2024.
+The album was recorded in London and Nashville and was inspired by Simpson's travels in Europe and Asia in the years following his vocal injury.
+In the album's announcement, Simpson stated that he intends to release all his future albums under the new moniker.

+On October 26, 2024, Simpson was inducted into the Kentucky Music Hall of Fame.

+In December 2024 Simpson played Ripple at the Kennedy Center to honor The Grateful Dead.
+He also played guitar for Dead & Company, last playing with them on August 2, 2025.

+Simpson's concluded his Who the F**k Is Johnny Blue Skies?
+Tour on September 17, 2025, after two nights at Red Rocks Amphitheatre.
+During the show, he affirmed that he and his band would henceforth be known as Johnny Blue Skies and the Dark Clouds.
+Simpson also expressed frustration that the promoters would not let him take his name off the billing, suggesting they were underestimating the audience's ability to recognize him without it and stating that he is ready to move on from performing under his own name.
+Thereafter, he announced to the audience that his next album was finished.